andrewhosack/SeeYouInColombia/src/pages/learnspanish/index.md

       sectionID: FullCurriculum
       pricing: 3 class Full Curriculum ($50).
 5 class Full Curriculum ($80).
 10 class Full Curriculum ($140).
       text: >
-        Would you prefer to be taught in English, or do you want to be taught in Spanish?
-We offer both methods of learning depending on your spanish level and what exactly you would like to improve.
-        There are four main components to focus on when you're learning a new language, Reading, Hearing, Writing, and Speaking!
+        We have developed a full Spanish curriculum which will prepare you for a trip to Colombia.
+We're prepared to teach the material in Spanish or in English, it's completely up to you depending on how you learn best!
+Which curriculum you choose depends on how deep you'd like to take your understanding of Spanish.
+We can't wait to walk you through the material and help you learn Spanish using our designed approach.
+We try to focus on each component of learning a new language: Reading, Hearing, Writing, and Speaking!
       button2Text: Purchase Options
       button2Link: /purchase/purchase/#spanishCurriculum
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    unused description
 main:
   heading: Engage and immerse yourself
   description: >